dstroe/Homework-1/README.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

-They use technologies like Bootstrap,DigiCert, Django, New Relic among others.
-They use bootstrap, and Django to have a responsive interface for the user while they use New Relic to track the performance of some of the services they offer like Robinhood Gold.
+They use technologies like Bootstrap, DigiCert, Django, and New Relic among others.
+They use Bootstrap, and Django to have a responsive interface for the user and New Relic to track the performance of some of the services they offer like Robinhood Gold.

 ## Landscape: